Socks complete! (and some new baby goats!)

 We've had several first time mama goats this year.
 Most of them did pretty well, and followed the more seasoned Mama's to the barn and gave birth there.
 Yet a few did not.

-The other exciting adventure occurred when my husband went to the barn for afternoon feeding and discovered one of the mama goats struggling to give birth - and lying on top of a newborn goat.. he rescued the one underneath, again wrapping it in his coat, and then delivered the baby goat from the mama.
-He thought he was done, but then out popped one more!
-This gal had triplets! whoa.
-Mama and all the babies are doing well and growing fast!
+The other exciting adventure occurred when my husband went to the barn for afternoon feeding and discovered one of the mama goats struggling to give birth - and lying on top of a newborn goat.. he rescued the one underneath, again wrapping it in his coat, and the

 It was a rainy day when I tried to snap my photos, so there aren't too many yet.
 My daughter took a bunch more on Christmas day - which we will post on our website under the photogallery section about our farm.
 Stay tuned over the next week for updates!
 Baby goats are the best!